SparkyTruck/deepmd-jax/README.md

 ## Troubleshooting

 In certain HPC environments, if jax doesn't see a GPU when there is one, you may need to `module load` a latest CUDA 12 version.
-To solve this problem in jupyter notebooks, you can install a kernel with the right environment variables set.
+To solve this environment problem in jupyter notebooks, you can install a kernel with the right environment variables set.
 For example:
 ```bash
 python -m ipykernel install --user --name deepmd-jax-cuda12 --display-name "Python (deepmd-jax-cuda12)" --env LD_LIBRARY_PATH ""
 ```